 Taking proper care of your hair extensions is imperative and is something you should take very seriously.
 If you neglect your hair very quickly, these beautiful extensions won’t look so nice anymore, and you will have to replace them.
 That means spending more money and time.
 In case you haven’t bought hair extensions yet, please refer to hair extensions buying tutorial that goes from A to Z.

 To avoid this situation and maintain your extensions in a pristine state, you simply need to follow a couple of rules.
 These tips will also extend the lifespan of your extensions significantly.
 So, if you want to get the most out of your hair tresses, be sure to follow our advice!

 This guide works on all real hair extension types.
 Including tape-in human hair extensions, flip-ins, i-tip, stick tip, u-tip, keratin, clip-in hair extensions, micro-loops and wefts.
-Also, if some of these tips need to be approached ever so slightly different (for cold or hot fusion hair extensions), we note the differences!
+Also, if some of these tips need to be approached ever so slightly differently (for cold or hot fusion hair extensions), we note the differences!

 There are some differences along the way, but we cover them all.